marespadafor/drawingmaps/README.md

 # Drawing Maps in R
-This is an introductory course on spatial data taught within the CLIC Training workshops (as part of the Advanced Topics in Social Mobility research seminar) at the European University Institute.
+This is an introductory course on spatial data taught within the CLIC Training workshops (funded by the GEOSMITE PROJECT) at the European University Institute.

 ## Lab’s Goals